apache/airflow/docs/apache-airflow/logging-monitoring/check-health.rst

 CLI Check for Celery Workers
 ----------------------------

-To verify that the database is working correctly, you can use the ``celery inspect ping`` command.
+To verify that the Celery workers are working correctly, you can use the ``celery inspect ping`` command.
 On failure, the command will exit with a non-zero error code.

 To check if the worker running on the local host is working correctly, run: